coleifer/peewee/docs/peewee/querying.rst

 * Grouping or filtering by a column derived in the CTE's result set.
 * Writing recursive queries.

-To declare a :py:class:`Select` query for use as a CTE, use :py:meth:`~SelectQuery.cte` method, which wraps the query in a :py:class:`CTE` object.
-To indicate that a :py:class:`CTE` should be included as part of a query, use the :py:meth:`Query.with_cte` method, passing a list of CTE objects.
+To declare a :class:`Select` query for use as a CTE, use :meth:`~SelectQuery.cte` method, which wraps the query in a :class:`CTE` object.
+To indicate that a :class:`CTE` should be included as part of a query, use the :meth:`Query.with_cte` method, passing a list of CTE objects.

 Simple Example
 ^^^^^^^^^^^^^^